 During your days at medical school, there might be nights when you will question your decision about becoming a doctor.
-There is an intense amount of studying that you will need to do during school days.
+You will need to do an intense amount of studying during school days.
 Surviving this is what will help you achieve your dream of becoming a doctor.

 In the first two years, you might be bombarded with a lot of information.
 These two years are the preclinical years.
 Your coursework enables you to gain clinical skills theoretically and practically by working in labs during this time.
 You are made aware of everything about a normal and healthy human body.

 Once you clear the last semester of the second year, you start learning about a human body’s abnormalities.
 In the following years, pay more attention to gaining clinical experience.
 During medical school, you will have to complete clinical rotations.
 Each rotation is around four weeks long and helps students understand everything they have learned through hands-on practice.